Human Resource And Management

 Introduction

 In organizations operating internationally, managers face challenging political risks that are raised due to the uncertainties and complexities of the increasingly dynamic and threatening organizational world.
 Running companies or organizations with this complex reality is a daunting task.
 Therefore, for large oil and gas companies, political risk management strategies are a crucial consideration.
-The process of risk management in organizations is referred to as the process of identification of the political risks posed to the organizational resources, quantification of those risks, and treatment of them (Nwaeke and Harcourt, 2008).
+The process of risk management in organizations is referred to as the process of identifying the political risks posed to the organizational resources, quantifying those risks, and treating them (Nwaeke and Harcourt, 2008).
 The process of risk management in an organization acts like an intermediate interactional bridge between the country of operation in which the organization extends its services and the external world.

-Large oil and gas companies working in developing countries invest a lot in the risk management sector as they need to get the returns through the national resources such as gas, oil, and minerals in their country of operation.
-This escalates political risk chances in the large oil and gas companies in developing countries.
-For example, Angola is one of the developing countries where the political climate always changes without any prior warning which escalates uncertainty and instability in the organizations.
+Large oil and gas companies working in developing countries invest a lot in the risk management sector as they need to get returns through the national resources such as gas, oil, and minerals in their country of operation.
+This escalates the chances of political risk for large oil and gas companies in developing countries.
+For example, Angola is one of the developing countries where the political climate always changes without any prior warning, which escalates uncertainty and instability in the organizations.
 This paper delves meticulously into the examination of the risk management strategies for the mitigation process of political instability risks in Angola employed by the upstream oil and gas companies.

 Angolan Oil and Gas Production

-The pillar of the economy of Angola is its oil sector as the Angolan government largely depends on the oil and gas sectors to boost the economic status of Angola as the presidency directly controls and manages this sector.
-In Angola, upstream oil and gas companies including British Petroleum (BP) and Chevron invest billion of American dollars each year to operate the upstream oil and gas sector.
+The pillar of the economy of Angola is its oil sector, as the Angolan government largely depends on the oil and gas sectors to boost the economic status of the country, as the presidency directly controls and manages this sector.
+In Angola, upstream oil and gas companies, including British Petroleum (BP) and Chevron, invest billions of American dollars each year to operate the upstream oil and gas sector.
 It is estimated that British Petroleum in Angola invested more than 15 billion USD between the years 2009 to 2019.
 Thus, BP has concrete risk management strategies to mitigate uncertainty and instability that can raise political risks associated with the company’s investment.
 Alongside other oil and gas companies, the concrete investment of BP in the risk management sector would cost it the return on the dollars invested.
 Fernandes et al. (2019) also affirm this daunting issue that the large oil and gas companies in their country of operation face serious political risks due to investments being expropriated or unilaterally changed by the host country or government of oil and gas companies.

 Political Risks Related to Uncertainty and Instability